 #5 Dundee Falls

-It’s a bit of a hike, but worth the extra steps.
-Dundee Falls is considered to be the highlight of the 1,912-acre Beach City Wildlife Area.
+It’s a bit of a hike, but it’s worth the extra steps.
+Dundee Falls is the highlight of the 1,912-acre Beach City Wildlife Area.
 It is located in a picturesque forest and plunges into a rocky gorge with a height of 15 feet and a crest of 10.
 The waterfall is rather consistent much of the year.
-From the parking area, expect to walk two miles to the falls and back.
+Expect to walk two miles from the parking area to the falls and back.